 2. Contact me so we're alerted to potential problems and/or Malamute legislation.

 3. Check the legal notices in your newspaper for hearings about proposals related to dogs and Malamutes.
 (A favorite is to limit the number of Malamutes per household under zoning.)

 4. Rally as many dog clubs and responsible dog owners in your area as possible to go to all public hearings.

 5. Assemble information for an orderly and calm presentation to your legislators.

-6. Present a viable alternative to any proposal for anti-dog or anti-pet legislation.
+6. Present a viable alternative to any proposal for anti-dog or anti-Malamute legislation.

 7. Support legitimate groups financially so the necessary funds will be available to fight bad legislation.
-NOT the HSUS or PETA!
+NOT the HSUS or MalamuteA!

 8. Join us to promote sound, fair animal legislation.